-This is because the type 'T does not admit default initialization.
-However, in compiler-generated and handoptimized code it is sometimes essential to be able to emit fields that are completely uninitialized.
+The reason is that the type 'T does not admit default initialization.
+However, in compiler-generated and hand-optimized code it is sometimes essential to be able to emit fields that are completely uninitialized.
 In this case, DefaultValue(false) can be used.
 For example:

 '''

 type MyNullable<'T>() =

 [<DefaultValue>]

 static val mutable ready : bool

 [<DefaultValue(false)>]

 static val mutable uninitialized : 'T

 '''